dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

   - Your repository is for your codebase, not the data.
 Furthermore, your data may be sensitive and need to be protected.
 - Commit Sensitive Information like database passcodes to the GitHub repo.
-  - Always assume that your repo will be public someday on GitHub - for your DSSG project it will be.
+  - Always assume that your repo will be public someday if you are hosting on GitHub -- for your DSSG project it will be.
     Sensitive information also includes architecture decisions about your database.
 After sensitive information is pushed to GitHub, you cannot remove it completely from the repository.
 - Have code that needs to be operationalized in Jupyter Notebooks.